brettz9/intl-dom/README.md

 ```

 Note that while the resulting `linkDOM` is a DOM element, the
-constituents, e.g., from `linkFormat`, are not composed in such a manner as
+constituents, e.g., those of `linkFormat`, are not composed in such a manner
-to treat them all as trusted HTML, .
+as to treat them all as trusted HTML.
 Only the run-time-supplied DOM will be
-treated as a DOM object, while the rest are just pure strings (You must
+treated as a DOM object, while the rest are just pure strings.
+(You must,
-still escape or sanitize when injecting into the DOM, e.g., if you are using
+as noted in the comment about `textContent`, still escape or sanitize when
+injecting into the DOM, e.g., if you are using `innerHTML`
-`innerHTML` yourself.<sup>1</sup>)
+yourself.)

 This offers security while allowing for flexibility by language as far as
 where the link is placed within the text.
 There is also no need for
 locale-specific handling within the calling code as long as the calling
 code adds whole segments to the DOM (e.g., a whole paragraph, or in this
-case a link with the surrounding text).
+case, a pattern for a link including its surrounding text).

 `intl-dom` also takes advantage of facilities for pluralization, number
 and date formatting, and list formatting, detailed below, allowing locales
 to implement as per their own needs, without the calling code having to
 be aware of or itself apply formatting rules; the calling code need only
 supply the key and items for substitution.
+However, the calling code can
+provide defaulting behavior to the default.

-<sup>1</sup> If you need locale-specific styling, it is recommended
+Note: If you need locale-specific styling, it is recommended
 to target the `lang` pseudo-class in CSS and allow for locale-specific
-stylesheets.
+stylesheets, e.g.:

 ```css
 :lang(fr) div.explanation {